Azure-Samples/active-directory-node-webapi/README.md

 #Windows Azure Active Directory Sample REST API Service for Node.js using MongoDB and Restify

-This Node.js server will give you with a quick and easy way to set up a REST API Service that's integrated with Windows Azure Active Directory for API protection using the OAuth2 protocol.
+This Node.js server will give you with a quick and easy way to set up a REST API Service that's integrated with Windows Azure Active Directory for API protection using the OAuth2 protocol using bearer tokens.
 The sample server included in the download are designed to run on any platform.

 This REST API server is built using Restify and MongoDB with the following features:

-* A node.js server running an REST API interface with JSON using MongoDB as persistant storage
+* A node.js server running an REST API interface with JSON using MongoDB as persistent storage
 * REST APIs leveraging OAuth2 API protection for endpoints using Windows Azure Active Directory

 [Refer to our Wiki](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki) for detailed walkthroughs on how to use this server.